 A circular economy application for that feeling of, “Don’t tread on me”.

-When products and processes are designed and developed to be either recyclable, reusable or biodegradable they are engineered differently.
+When products and processes are developed to be recyclable, reusable or biodegradable they are designed and engineered differently from a make and throwaway linear economy.
 This creates a world of jobs and economic opportunities giving rise to the principles of biomimicry as a common practice drawn from the earth’s billions of years-old knowledge and expertise which empowers our species to live more resiliently as an asset to the planet and freedom loving humankind.

 Extra, Extra, read all about it…get your straw history on.